MigrationWordPress

 - SEO plugin noindex rules remain enabled

-- X-Robots-Tag headers return noindex
+- X-Robots-Tag returns noindex

-- robots.txt is misunderstood as an indexing control
+- robots.txt is misunderstood as indexing control

-- staging plugin leftovers still block crawlers
+- staging plugin leftovers

 - cache or CDN serves old noindex HTML

-WordPress Reading visibility setting
+WordPress Reading visibility

 SEO plugin indexability settings

-rendered robots meta tag
+rendered robots meta

-HTTP X-Robots-Tag headers
+HTTP X-Robots-Tag

 robots.txt behavior